View Enrique Dominguez's Obituary on ElPasoTimes.com and share memories

 He was predeceased by his beloved father Francisco Dominguez and his brother Albert Dominguez (Lisa).
 He is survived by his beloved mother Julieta Dominguez, his loving wife Shannon Vanecek Dominguez, his beloved daughter Terra Dominguez, his beloved step-children; Katyee Elston (David), Allyson Purdom & Hunter Purdom, "James Ruiz", his beloved siblings; Ceasar Dominguez (Joanne), Oscar Dominguez (Cheryl), Jose Dominguez (Sandy Irwin), Leticia Gutierrez (Carlos), Sandy Tovar, his loving grandchildren; Marlee Callis and July Elston.
 Henry will also be remembered by many nieces, nephews, extended family and friends.

-Visitation will be held from 5:00PM to 8:00PM, with Holy Rosary at 7:00PM at Sunset Funeral Home-West.
-Funeral Mass will be held on Wednesday, May 5, 2019 at 10:00AM at St. Matthew Catholic Church, 400 W. Sunset Rd.
+Visitation will be held from 5:00PM to 8:00PM, with Holy Rosary at 7:00PM on Tuesday, June 4, 2019 at Sunset Funeral Home-West.
+Funeral Mass will be held on Wednesday, June 5, 2019 at 10:00AM at St. Matthew Catholic Church, 400 W. Sunset Rd.
 Interment will follow at Memory Gardens of the Valley in Santa Teresa, NM.
-The Dominguez Family request all who attend to wear the color blue in celebration of his life.
 Services entrusted to Sunset Funeral Home-West, 480 N. Resler Dr. Please visit our online guestbook at www.sunsetfuneralhomes.net